Skip to main content

 Step 3.
 Define event contracts before webhook consumption.

 Write the event contract before you integrate webhooks so retries and replays do not create inconsistent internal outcomes.
-The provided sources do not specify required webhook rules, for example signature verification, retry schedules, replay windows, or exact mapping formats, so treat this as implementation design work.
+Define signature verification, retry schedules, replay windows, and exact mapping formats as part of your implementation design work.

 Idempotency details are implementation-specific.
 The control objective is simple: the same event replay should resolve to the same internal result or a clear no-op.